bobjflong/biblesearch-api-haskell/readme.md

 ### Books

-Fetch books in a Bible version
+Fetch Books in a Bible version

 ```haskell
 > :set -XOverloadedStrings